 Lactose intolerance is an enzyme deficiency which results in the inability to digest lactose which is a sugar in milk.

 Lactose is a disaccharide meaning it is comprised of two sugar molecules bonded together and this makes it hard to digest.
-Most infants and many adults can digest lactose because our small intestines produce an enzyme called lactase which breaks down the lactose and makes it digestible.
+Most babies and many adults can digest lactose because our small intestines make an enzyme called lactase.
+This enzyme breaks down the lactose and makes it digestible.

 You may have already noticed the connection between celiac and lactose intolerance is the small intestine.

-If you have celiac disease and follow a gluten free diet, but still have symptoms, you may be wondering if you're accidently ingesting gluten.
-Gluten and lactose intolerance symptoms are very similar and it’s very possible that those stubborn symptoms are caused by lactose intolerance.
+If you have celiac disease and you are on a gluten free diet, but you still have problems, you might wonder if you're accidently ingesting gluten.
+But it’s possible that those stubborn symptoms are caused by lactose intolerance.

 Secondary lactose intolerance occurs when the inability to digest lactose is caused by another condition that damages the small intestine, interfering with lactase production.
 This is why celiac and lactose intolerance often go hand in hand.